visual-space/visual-editor/lib/editor/editor.md

 The Editor uses Flutter `TextField` to render the paragraphs in a column of content.
 On top of the regular `TextField` we are rendering custom selection controls or highlights using the `RenderBox` API.

 ## Gestures
-The VisualEditor class implements `EditorTextSelectionGestureDetectorBuilderDelegate`.
+The VisualEditor class implements `TextSelectionGesturesBuilderDelegate`.
 This base class is used to separate the features related to gesture detection and to give the opportunity to override them.